royce2892/Boolah/README.md

+## Testing Instructions

+*Open any city page, swipe left to save place locally, swipe right if you don't wish to save *Check lowest fares to the destination from your home location *See most busiest periods in the destination
+*Check cheapest round trip dates from your home location to this destination *See most traveled and most booked dates for your journey from home location to destination in flight fares list page *Track flight fares and view them locally in your my world page *Based on saved places itinerary can be found in the today tab *Navigate to the itinerary place or remove it
+*Check my world page to see list of all saved translations, tracked flight prices and saved wishlist of places

 ## Inspiration

 When you land in Fiji and are first welcomed with the greeting "Bula!" (pronounced boo-lah!), you will certainly feel you have arrived somewhere special.
 The literal meaning of this word is **Life**, and Boolah aims to do exactly that, **"Say Hello to the Life of Travel"** encompassing your interests and empowered by local language support.